yhyakuna/katacoda-scenarios/vault-install/intro.md

 [HashiCorp Vault](https://www.vaultproject.io) secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
 Vault handles leasing, key revocation, key rolling, and auditing.
 Through a unified API, users can access an encrypted Key/Value store and network encryption-as-a-service, or generate AWS IAM/STS credentials, SQL/NoSQL databases, X.509 certificates, SSH credentials, and more.

-This lab walks you through the installation and configuration of a Vault server.

-In addition, some of the operational topics will be covered.
+This lab walks you through the installation and configuration of a Vault server, and some of the primary tasks in operating Vault:

+- Installing Vault
+- Run Vault in Development Mode
+- Write Vault Configuration File
+- Initialize Vault
+- Enable Audit Logging
+- Key Rotation
+- Generating Root Token